 Data loss has the potential to devastate your small business.
-Without the information your business relies on to function each day, your customers won’t receive the service they expect, and your employees will be unable to perform their daily duties.
+Without the information your business relies on to function daily, your customers won’t receive the service they expect, and your employees will be unable to perform their daily duties.
 To prevent data loss from interrupting your productivity, cloud backup solutions can offer small businesses like yours peace of mind and stand as an essential part of your IT plan to keep operations running smoothly.
 Many of these services include disaster recovery, ransomware protection and server security.
-While there are many companies available to provide this service, here are five best cloud backup solutions for small business to start your search.
+While there are many companies available to provide this service, here are the five best cloud backup solutions for small businesses to start your search.

-With continuous data protection that backs up files as they are altered rather than during scheduled updates, IDrive ensures your most current data is protected in any scenario and costs are based on storage space used.
+With continuous data protection that backs up files as they are altered rather than during scheduled updates, IDrive ensures your most current data is protected in any scenario, and costs are based on storage space used.
 The company supports multiple devices, including Android and iOS, and maintains the security of your data by using 256-bit AES encryption.
 IDrive offers tiered backup plans for its business customers, starting at 250 GB and going up to 12.5 TB for larger operations.
 Data backups can be run from MS Exchange, MS SQL, Linux, VMware, MS SharePoint Servers, Oracle and user PCs.
-The IDrive Express service offers a physical recovery option, sending a 3 TB encrypted hard drive to you within a week if you experience a data loss event.
+The IDrive Express service offers a physical recovery option, sending you a 3 TB encrypted hard drive within a week if you experience a data loss event.

 Unlimited storage services and an easy-to-use interface make BackBlaze a smart choice for many small businesses.
 Its manual and automatic backup options let users exclude files and folders, allowing you to reduce wasting space with unnecessary data.
 Backblaze is budget-friendly and offers encryption for your stored data, although decryption requires contact with the company.
 The company also offers services to help clients locate lost or stolen computers and will ship a hard drive with your recovered data if requested.